Esri/react-arcgis/readme.md

 The easiest way to do this is by using the watchers included on the instance returned from a `<Map />`, `<Scene />`, `<WebMap />` or `<WebScene />` to listen for changes to a particular property then update state of your application accordingly.
 When you want to change the state of the map, you can update its properties through the instance in response to some UI event or similar in your application.

 Experienced React users will recognize a problem here: we have essentially set up a two-way binding situation between our React application and the ArcGIS API.
-There is no single source of truth with this method.
+There is no single source of truth with this method, so the map and your application may fight over the state of the map if the developer is not careful.

-Alternatively, one can take full responsibility for the state of the map, and have its state flow unidirectionally from the React application.
+Alternatively, one can take full responsibility for the state of the map, and have its state flow unidirectionally from the React application by setting `dataFlow="oneWay"` on the component.
 Here is a very simple example of a one-way react-arcgis component:

 ```js
 import * as React from 'react';